omnea/kata-no-primitives-gol/README.md

   - Have fun, the important here is not to finish or to do the best implementation, but team work and learn
   - This is a safe environment for experimenting crazy ideas and chat with other about it.
   - No opinion is bad, we are here for learning :D
+  - You can ask to other team about how Jasmine works.
+David can help you.
+Please, don't use time in figuring out how Jasmine work, asking is easier and faster.

 ## Restrictions